-- 1. Provide third grade students who are retained under the provisions of paragraph (5)(b) with intensive instructional services and supports to remediate the identified areas of reading deficiency, including participation in the school district's summer reading camp as required under paragraph (a) and a minimum of 90 minutes of daily, uninterrupted, scientifically research-based reading instruction which includes phonemic awareness, phonics, fluency, vocabulary, and comprehension and other strategies prescribed by the school district, which may include, but are not limited to: - Integration of science and social studies content within the 90-minute block. - Small group instruction, - Reduced teacher-student ratios. - More frequent progress monitoring. - Tutoring or mentoring - Transition classes containing 3rd and 4th grade students. - Extended school day, week, or year. - 2.
-Provide written notification to the parent of a student who is retained under the provisions of paragraph (5)(b) that his or her child has not met the proficiency level required for promotion and the reasons the child is not eligible for a good cause exemption as provided in paragraph(6)(b).
+- 1. Provide third grade students who are retained under the provisions of paragraph (5)(b) with intensive instructional services and supports to remediate the identified areas of reading deficiency, including participation in the school district's summer reading camp as required under paragraph (a) and a minimum of 90 minutes of daily, uninterrupted, scientifically research-based reading instruction which includes phonemic awareness, phonics, fluency, vocabulary, and comprehension and other strategies prescribed by the school district, which may include, but are not limited to: - Integration of science and social studies content within the 90-minute block; - Small group instruction;

+- Reduced teacher-student ratios:

+- More frequent progress monitoring;

+- Tutoring or mentoring;

+- Transition classes containing 3rd and 4th grade students;

+- Extended school day, week, or year.

+- 2. Provide written notification to the parent of a student who is retained under the provisions of paragraph (5)(b) that his or her child has not met the proficiency level required for promotion and the reasons the child is not eligible for a good cause exemption as provided in paragraph(6)(b).
 The notification must comply with the provisions of s.
-1002.20(15) and must include a description of proposed interventions and supports that will be provided to the child to remediate the identified areas of reading deficiency. - 3.
-Implement a policy for the midyear promotion of a student retained under the provisions of paragraph(5)(b) who can demonstrate that he or she is a successful and independent reader and performing at or above grade level in reading or, upon implementation of English Language Arts assessments, performing at or above grade level in English Language Arts. - Tools that school districts may use in reevaluation a student retained may include subsequent assessments, alternative assessments, and portfolio reviews, in accordance with rules of the State Board of Education. - Students promoted during the school year after November 1 must demonstrate proficiency levels in reading equivalent to the level necessary for the beginning of grade 4. - The rules adopted by the State Board of Education must include standards that provide a reasonable expectation that the student's progress is sufficient to master appropriate grade 4 level reading skills. - 4.
-Provide students who are retained under the provisions of paragraph (5) (b) with a highly effective teacher as determined by the teacher's performance evaluation under s.
-1012.34.
+1002.20(15) and must include a description of proposed interventions and supports that will be provided to the child to remediate the identified areas of reading deficiency.

+- 3. Implement a policy for the midyear promotion of a student retained under the provisions of paragraph(5)(b) who can demonstrate that he or she is a successful and independent reader and performing at or above grade level in reading or, upon implementation of English Language Arts assessments, performing at or above grade level in English Language Arts.

+Tools that school districts may use in reevaluation a student retained may include subsequent assessments, alternative assessments, and portfolio reviews, in accordance with rules of the State Board of Education.
+In addition, retained third grade students who score a Level 2 on the beginning of the year ELA progress monitoring assessment demonstrate satisfactory performance for mid year promotion.

+Students promoted during the school year after November 1 must demonstrate proficiency levels in reading equivalent to the level necessary for the beginning of grade 4.

+The rules adopted by the State Board of Education must include standards that provide a reasonable expectation that the student's progress is sufficient to master appropriate grade 4 level reading skills.

-- 5. Establish at each school, when applicable and Intensive Acceleration Class for retained grade 3 students who subsequently score Level 1 on the required statewide-standardized assessment identified in s.1008.22.
-The focus of the intensive Acceleration Class shall be to increase a child's reading and English Language Arts skill level at least two grade levels in 1 school year.
-The Intensive Acceleration Class shall: - Be provided to a student in grade 3 who scores Level 1 on the statewide, standardized English Language Arts assessment and who was retained in grade 3 the prior year because of scoring Level 1. - Have a reduced teacher-student ratio. - Provide uninterrupted reading instruction for the majority of student contact time each day and incorporate opportunities to master the grade 4 Next Generation Sunshine State Standards in other core subject areas. - Use a reading program that is scientifically research-based and has proven results in accelerating student-reading achievement within the same school year. - Provide intensive language and vocabulary instruction using a scientifically researchbased program, including use of a speech -language therapist.
+- 4. Provide students who are retained under the provisions of paragraph (5) (b) with a highly effective teacher as determined by the teacher's performance evaluation under s.
+1012.34. - 5.
+Established at each school, when applicable an Intensive Acceleration Class for retained grade 3 students who subsequently score Level 1 on the required statewide-standardized assessment identified in s.1008.22.
+The focus of the intensive Acceleration Class shall be to increase a child's reading and English Language Arts skill level by at least two grade levels in 1 school year.
+The Intensive Acceleration Class shall: - Be provided to a student in grade 3 who scores Level 1 on the statewide, standardized English Language Arts assessment and who was retained in grade 3 the prior year because of scoring Level 1. - Have a reduced teacher-student ratio. - Provide uninterrupted reading instruction for the majority of student contact time each day and incorporate opportunities to master the grade 4 State Academic Standards in other core subject areas. - Use a reading program that is scientifically research-based and has proven results in accelerating student-reading achievement within the same school year.

+• Provide intensive language and vocabulary instruction using a scientifically research-based program, including use of a speech -language therapist.